 Chocolate Chip Zucchini Scones

-- 2 cups all-purpose flour
+- 2 cups all-purpose flour spooned and leveled

 - 1 tablespoon baking powder

 - 3 tablespoons granulated sugar

 - 6 tablespoons chilled unsalted butter , cut into small cubes